Skip to content

 c

-char* child_stack = malloc(16 * 1024);
+char* child_stack = malloc(STACK_SIZE);

-ctx_start(&TCB[current_idx].sp, child_stack + 16 * 1024);
+ctx_start(&TCB[current_idx].sp, child_stack + STACK_SIZE);

 TCB[current_idx].sp, as a pointer in a 32-bit program, occupies 4 bytes in the memory. &TCB[current_idx].sp is the address of these 4 bytes, and the sw sp,0(a0) instruction in ctx_start stores the 4 bytes of register sp into TCB[current_idx].sp.
 Unlike int* which stores the address of an integer, void* is used when we simply need to store a 32-bit memory address without any type information.
-In this case, we simply need to store the address shown by the text saved in step #2 of the picture above.
+In this case, we simply need to store the address shown by the saved label in step #2 of the picture above.

 c